DominicMachado/DominicMachado.github.io/latn-101-f20/assessment-latn101-f20.md

 ## Competency Quizzes - 150 points

 We will have three "competency" quizzes that test you on basic grammatical concepts and vocabulary.
+You will three chances to make changes.

 ***